-Permissive parenting (also known as indulgent parenting) is a style of parenting that is characterized by few and inconsistent rules and a relaxed, more friend-like approach to parenting.
+Permissive parenting (also known as indulgent parenting), not to confuse with gentle parenting, is a style of parenting that is characterized by few and inconsistent rules and a relaxed, more friend-like approach to parenting.
 This was one of the three initial parenting styles that Diana Baumrind established.
 Permissive parents frequently use bribery to get their children to behave, despite the fact that they are extremely nurturing and loving towards their children.
 In a household with permissive parents, there are few demands and few governing rules.
 Children raised with this parenting style may exhibit insecure behaviors, lack social skills such as sharing, be demanding, lack self-discipline, and be more prone to substance abuse.

 This method of parenting involves: